-How much does it cost to study at Churchill and what financial help is available?
+How much does studying at Churchill cost and what financial help is available?

 If you want to study at Cambridge, there are two main costs you need to think about - tuition fees and living costs (including College charges).

 Cambridge tuition fees are the same as most other universities in England.
 Living costs are often cheaper because undergraduates are usually only in residence - and only pay rent - during our University terms; a total of 30 weeks per year.